Is there any difference between ancient and modern spagyrics?

 What’s the difference between alchemical and spagyric dissolutions?

-In alchemy “to dissolve” does mean bringing a raw matter back to Mercurius state, because the alchemical dissolution is done by means of Mercurius.
+In alchemy, “to dissolve” means bringing a raw matter back to Mercurius because the alchemical dissolution is done by means of Mercurius.
 In spagyrics, a liquid solvent dissolves a solid matter to make a spagyric tincture.

 What is the difference between alchemical and spagyric solvents?

-In alchemy, they basically don’t have any chemical liquid solvent, but dispersing and volatilizing liquids with which they open and volatilize salts.
-The alchemical universal dissolvent for antonomasia is Alkahest, which is the result of salt volatilization, then it is Mercurius and the first matter of the entire opera.
+Alchemy doesn’t have any chemical liquid solvent but dispersing and volatilizing liquids with which they open and volatilize salts.
+The alchemical universal dissolvent for antonomasia is Alkahest, which is the result of salt volatilization; then it is Mercurius and the first matter of the entire opera.
 And it can also be in powdery form.
 In spagyrics, they extract what they call Mercurius-solvent from the raw matter and set it aside to re-unify with the purified salts-body.
-To purify them spagyrists generally distill them in liquid solvents to purify, not to destroy and volatilize.
+Spagyrists distill them in liquid solvents to purify, not destroy and volatilize.

 What is the difference between alchemical and spagyric menstruums?

 In alchemy, although there can be many flowing substances in the humid way’s first-preliminary work to disperse and/or lift solid matters, the name menstruum is only given to the universal dissolvent Alkahest/Mercurius, which represents the end of the preparatory work.
 And its dissolutions take place in closed conditions, for no fume should be lost.
-In fact, the result of the alchemical dissolution is another Mercurius, or return to prima materia.
-In spagyrics a menstruum is like any other ancient chemistry dissolvents: it dissolves a solid raw matter to get a powder.
+The alchemical dissolution results in another Mercurius or returns to prima materia.
+A menstruum is like any other ancient chemistry dissolvents in spagyrics: it dissolves a solid raw matter to get a powder.
 Fumes are generally lost as waste.

-Why fumes and vapors are so important in alchemy and not in spagyrics?
+Why fumes and vapors are so crucial in alchemy and not in spagyrics?

-Because, according to alchemists, once fumes and vapors are gone away, the matter is deprived of life.
+Because according to alchemists, once fumes and vapors are gone, the matter is deprived of life.
 According to spagyrists, it is eventually liberated from wastes/feces.
-Additionally, according to Alchemy, Spiritus Mundi is also said to have a nature of air, besides that of fire, and consequently, it is attracted by fumes and smoke.
-We will see why fluid mechanics should be also considered in Alchemy.
+Additionally, according to Alchemy, Spiritus Mundi is also said to have a nature of air besides that of fire, and consequently, it is attracted by fumes and smoke.
+We will see why fluid mechanics should also be considered in Alchemy.

 Why is Caput Mortuum so important in alchemy and not in spagyrics?